gb-archive/core/README.md

 # *The Game Boy Archive* Core

-## Backend

 The code that powers [*The Game Boy Archive*](https://github.com/gb-archive) project.
 Periodically mirrors Game Boy related software, hardware and literature.
 Keeps those forks synced to upstream and provides access to everything archived.

+## Backend

+- **fork.py**.
+Forks everything linked in the awesome-gbdev repository which is a GitHub repository.
+- **sync.py**.
+Checks every fork in gb-archive.
+If has a parent, it syncs the repo to upstream with the last commits.

+## Frontend

+TODO

 ### Resources and documentation